tonyfischetti/qstats/README.md

 # qstats

-Quick and first statistics for the UNIX pipeline
+Quick and dirty statistics for the UNIX pipeline

 ### Introduction